cwchentw/lightweight-cms/content/basic-usage.md

 ---
 title: Basic Usage
-mtime: 2022/07/20
+mtime: 2022/07/25
 weight: 2
 ---

 ## Prologue

-This article illustrates basic usage of Lightweight CMS.
+This article illustrates the basic usage of Lightweight CMS.
 Some details are omitted for brevity.
 We will introduce them in other posts.

 ## System Requirements